Viewing Knowledge Transfer in Multilingual Machine Translation Through a Representational Lens: Optimising for Representational Invariance

 \section{Optimising for Representational Invariance}

 Some features that we have shown to be predictive of transfer have been used in previous work.
-Higher vocab overlap leads to more positive transfer in multilingual language models \citep{chung_improving_2020,patil_overlap-based_2022} and mNMT models \citep{sun_alternative_2022}.
-Temperature sampling \citep{arivazhagan_massively_2019} is a well-known method that controls the ratio of samples from different language pairs, and can be thought of as influencing the dataset size feature.
+Higher vocab overlap leads to more positive transfer \citep{chung_improving_2020,patil_overlap-based_2022,sun_alternative_2022}.
+Temperature sampling addresses dataset size (imbalance) \citep{arivazhagan_massively_2019}.
 Backtranslated data can be used for similar effect \citep{liao_back-translation_2021}.
-As for the linguistic features, grouping languages by their linguistic similarity and geographic proximity outperforms English-centric models \citep{oncevay_bridging_2020,fan_beyond_2021}.
-In contrast, there are no such methods for multi-parallel data, even though our analysis shows that this data has a strong relationship with knowledge transfer.
-All multilingual NMT models are still trained on \textit{bilingual} sentence \textit{pairs}, like standard NMT models.
-In this section, we describe a method that explicitly leverages the characteristics of multi-parallel data.
+Grouping languages by their linguistic similarity outperforms English-centric models \citep{oncevay_bridging_2020,fan_beyond_2021}.
+In contrast, there are no such methods for multi-parallel data.
+Parallel datasets contain a large number of hidden multi-parallel sentences that remain unused, and resurfacing these improves multilingual translation quality \citep{freitag_complete_2020,xu_eag_2022}.
+However, these approaches only add multi-parallel data, but do not explicitly exploit multi-parallel properties as part of the learning objective.
+In contrast, we describe a method that explicitly leverages the characteristics of multi-parallel data.

 We introduce an auxiliary similarity loss that encourages context vectors to be more similar when generating the same target token.
 When sampling a parallel batch, consisting of a source sentence $x$ and the corresponding target sentence $y$, we optimize the cross-entropy loss as usual.
 When sampling a multi-parallel batch, consisting of meaning equivalent triples $\{x^1,x^2,y\}$ (as defined in Section \ref{subsec:representational_view}), such that $y \neq x^1$ and $x^1 \neq x^2$, we optimize a similarity loss function: